orphan-oss/ognl/README.md

 # Object-Graph Navigation Language - OGNL

-It's a simple Expression Language (EL) for Java, the code base sometime ago it was migrated to [Apache](http://incubator.apache.org/projects/ognl.html) and this source code is used just to maintenance 3.x branch.
+It's a simple Expression Language (EL) for Java, the code base sometime ago  was migrated to the [Apache](http://incubator.apache.org/projects/ognl.html) and this source code is used just to maintenance 3.x branch.
 The new version from Apache will start from 4.x